NethermindEth/Surge/README.md

 Learn more at https://www.surge.wtf or check out the official docs at https://docs.surge.wtf.

+## What is this repo?

 This repository holds essential configuration files for different Surge testnets.
 These files define the network parameters and initial states for each testnet, providing the foundation upon which Surge operates.

+The entire codebase for Surge is located in the [Surge Taiko Mono](https://github.com/NethermindEth/surge-taiko-mono) repository.

 ## Repository Links